jxe/vpm/vpm.md

 (@honest) I've decided to be more honest with friends.
 I recently opened up to a friend about a struggle I'm having.
 Since then, the relationship feels more intimate, and stronger; it's easier for me to think about what to say; my friend is unexpectedly helpful.

-In all three examples, the agent notes some benefits of adopting an AP $a$ in a context $c$---benefits like staying alive, keeping my job, and having helpful friends.
-And in each case, this leads to a decision to adopt it.
+Would I feel my life were diminished, if I never attended to the road, or to pleasing my boss?
+No, I don’t think so.
+But my life *would* seem lesser, if I never attended to being honest with friends.

+Let us give a name to APs of the latter type: APs without which my life would seem somehow lesser.
+Let’s call them *Constitutive Attentional Policies*, or CAPs.

+We can go quite deep in distinguishing CAPs from other APs.
+At one level, this question (whether life would be diminished) marks out a set of APs which are part of a **densely connected core**.

+We can picture our ideas about the good life as an interlocking web of values and practices, tightly connected.
+In this densely connected core, any particular value (such as attending to taste) acts to support many other ways of attending and living, which are also part of this core.
+This means that CAPs will tend to be adopted for broad benefits.

+Non-CAPs (or *Instrumental Attentional Policies)* will, on other hand, tend to be outside this core, but pointing towards it.
+In the directed graph of benefits, you can think of them as thin lines that lead *towards* that densely connected center of the good life, but aren’t themselves densely-connected or within the core.
+When you ask why someone’s adopted an IAP, you’ll get narrower, specific reasons, that depend on a context.

+This may sound like a difference of degree, but I believe there is also a difference in kind.
+Specifically, a different kind of reasoning is used to justify attending to an IAP vs a CAP.

-But, in the first two examples, those benefits come together to make the case that doing $a$ in $c$ is functional, necessary, prudent, or expedient.
+**IAPs are adopted due to instrumental reasoning.** The benefits come together to make the case that doing $a$ in $c$ is functional, necessary, prudent, or expedient.
 The judgement is based on expected costs and benefits, much as a rational choice theorist would hope.
 I'll call this an *instrumental judgement*.

-In (@honest), the benefits become supporting evidence for a much larger claim: that honesty with friends is *constitutive* of good relationships^[Good relationships for *this* agent, at least.], or at least naturally goes together with them.
+**CAPs are adopted due to constitutive reasoning.** In (@honest), the benefits become supporting evidence for a much larger claim: that honesty with friends is *constitutive* of good relationships^[Good relationships for *this* agent, at least.], or at least naturally goes together with them.
 The benefits suggest---not just that honesty is functional in achieving certain ends---but that honesty will be part of any relationship I want to build, or part of the person I want to be.
 Whereas an instrumental judgement relies on a claim about cause and effect, this is a part-whole claim, or a claim to synergy.

 I'll call this a *constitutive judgement*.
 To make one, we ask ourselves questions like: are Xs impossible without Ys?
 Are Xs without Ys in some way lesser?
 Are there kinds of wholeness that emerge only when an X has a Y?
 Note: the evidence that goes into these questions looks *a lot* like costs and benefits (additional kinds of wholeness, etc)!
 So the raw materials for this judgement are similar, but instead of building an expected value, we build a more general conclusion.

 Why do we make constitutive judgements, instead of doing a cost-benefit analysis for everything?
 Other authors have marked out a role for constitutive judgements in moral reasoning[@Rawls1971], higher-order desires[@Taylor1977], self-understanding [@Velleman1989], and identifying natural kinds [@Boyd1988], but there's also a case to be made from bounded rationality[Following @Simon1955; @Gibson1966; and @Bratman1987]: constitutive judgements are cognitively efficient.
 Instead of asking each time we have an X, whether we should also have an Y, we ask up-front if Xs and Ys belong together.
 If we think so, we put Ys in our Xs without considering each case.

-Anyways, both kinds of judgement can have errors, and are subject to reconsideration.
-Instrumental judgements are more delicate, because they depend on a more-or-less complete accounting of costs, benefits, and efficacy.
-For constitutive judgements, you don't need such a complete accounting: if the benefits you've already noticed line up nicely, you can take them as evidence of a synergy or wholeness.
-You'll reconsider your judgement only if you start to think you got the overall pattern wrong.

-This gives us a way to tell APs resulting from a constitutive judgements (CAPs) from those adopted instrumentally (IAPs).
+So, we can take a second "step back" from preference and consider how APs are adopted, and what kind of relation they have to each other.
 Say an agent uses AP $a$ in context $c$.

 First, you can ask her: why is $a$ wise in $c$?
 Does she gives a small number of reasons, pointing towards one state of the world, $s$, that she's working to achieve, maintain, or ensure (such as 'staying alive', or 'keeping her job')?
 Or does she gives diffuse, unconnected reasons, and sense she's only *just begun* discovering the benefits of $a$ in $c$?